-Dr. Ginette discusses why owners bring their pets in for care and what signs owners can look for that would indicate the need for an assessment.
+Dr. Ginette discusses why owners bring their dogs in for care and what signs owners can look for that would indicate the need for an assessment.

 We are ready to help your furry family members!

 Chiropractic is not just for humans.
-In fact, it can be very beneficial to animals as well! – which is why Dr. Ginette offers animal chiropractic services at the clinic and on-location (for horses).
+In fact, it can be very beneficial to animals as well! – which is why Dr. Ginette is a dog chiropractor.

-She completed her certification in animal chiropractic at the Veterinary Chiropractic Learning Centre in Ontario and now treats dogs, cats and horses.
+She completed her certification in animal chiropractic at the Veterinary Chiropractic Learning Centre in Ontario and now treats dogs (and cats).
 As an animal lover, she LOVES working with four-legged clients – and can ensure that ALL members of the family are well adjusted!